Applicants must possess a baccalaureate degree and not be currently enrolled in a graduate or professional degree program.

-- An online application for admission as a University Special student, selecting UNCS Capstone Certificate and the program: Clinical and Community Outcomes.
+- An online application for admission as a University Special student.
+On your application, select UNCS Capstone Certificate and the program: Clinical and Community Outcomes Research.
 This application is received and processed by Adult Career and Special Student Services (ACSSS).
 The final admission decision is made by the Institute for Clinical and Translational Research.

-2. Submission of materials to the capstone certificate program coordinator: Sharon Schumacher, 701 Highland Ave., University of Wisconsin, Madison, WI 53705, firstname.lastname@example.org:
+2. Submission of the following materials to the capstone certificate program coordinator: Deidre Vincevineus, 750 Highland Ave., University of Wisconsin, Madison, WI 53705, firstname.lastname@example.org:

-- If English is not the native language or whose undergraduate instruction was not in English, official scores from the Test of English as a Foreign Language (TOEFL) or the Michigan English Language Assessment Battery (MELAB).
+- If English is not your native language or your undergraduate instruction was not in English, please send your official scores from the Test of English as a Foreign Language (TOEFL) or the Michigan English Language Assessment Battery (MELAB).
 An admitted Capstone applicant must have a TOEFL (paper-based) test score above 580; TOEFL computer-based test (CBT) score above 237; or MELAB score above 82.

 Notification of admission to the capstone certificate program:

-Within three weeks after receiving a complete application, the applicant receives notice of the admission decision.
-Questions regarding the status of the application should be directed to the certificate program coordinator: Sharon Schumacher at email@example.com.
+Within three weeks after submitting a complete application, the applicant receives notice of the admission decision.
+Questions regarding the status of the application should be directed to the certificate program coordinator: Deidre Vincevineus at email@example.com.